What do finance brokers do?

 - the details of the dispute resolution scheme of which the broker is a member.

-A broker also has to provide a customer with a detailed, personalised quote before recommending entry into any loan, disclosing the maximum amount of fees payable, a breakdown of those fees and whether or not the fees are payable if a credit An agreement that the law will enforce. is not ultimately entered into (s 114 NCCP Act).
+A broker also has to provide a customer with a detailed, personalised quote before recommending entry into any loan, disclosing the maximum amount of fees payable, a breakdown of those fees and whether or not the fees are payable if a credit contract is not ultimately entered into (s 114 NCCP Act).

 Under section 121 of the NCCP Act, a finance broker must provide a credit proposal to a consumer when they suggest that: